backstage/backstage/docs/tutorials/setup-opentelemetry.md

 sdk.start();
 ```

-Your probably won't need all the instrumentations inside `getNodeAutoInstrumentations()` so make sure to
+Your probably won't need all the instrumentation inside `getNodeAutoInstrumentations()` so make sure to
 check the [documentation](https://www.npmjs.com/package/@opentelemetry/auto-instrumentations-node) and tweak it properly.

 It's important to setup the NodeSDK and the automatic instrumentation **before** importing any library.